-When you’re going buy some cream there’s probably only one number you really pay attention to.
-This big one on the front – the SPF number.
+When you’re going to buy suncream there’s probably only one number you really pay attention to.
+The big one on the front – the SPF number.
 Sun Protection Factor.

-This is the stuff that’s meant to premature age you, the stuff that causes you to to get those lines of caused by sun.
-Now it will say on there UVA, and UVB hopefully, on the packet.
+This is the stuff that’s meant to premature age you, the stuff that causes you to get those lines caused by the sun.
+It will hopefully say both UVA and UVB on the packet.

 Now if you’ve got at least factor 30 on the UVB and then you’ve got at least four stars on the UVA then all the sun creams are pretty much the same.
-At least that they’re doing the same thing anyway in terms of protecting you from the sun’s rays.
+At least they’re doing the same thing anyway in terms of protecting you from the sun’s rays.

 So whether you’re going into Aldi or Asda and you’re spending a couple of quid or whether you’re spending nearly ten quid by getting some posh brands, they’re not really doing anything different.

-Now I had a look at Which? magazine.
-They’ve reviewed and tested about 15 to 20 different sun creams.
+The best buys were from Boots, Nivea and Asda, all relatively affordable, and Superdrug and Morrisons did well too.
 The only real difference they found between them is that some of the cheaper ones can feel a bit greasy when you apply them to your skin.
 Or they smell not fantastic when you apply them, so you might want to try some different ones and pay a bit more money.

 So just because it’s a brand it’s not necessarily any better than an own brand from one of the chemists or supermarkets.